-Trump signs social media executive order, calls for removal of liability protections because of 'censoring'
+Trump signs social media executive order that calls for removal of liability protections over 'censoring'

 He added: "My executive order further instructs the Federal Trade Commission (FTC) to prohibit social media companies from engaging in any deceptive acts or practices affecting commerce.
 This commerce resides in Section 5 of the Federal Trade Commission Act. ...
 Additionally, I'm directing the attorney general to work cooperatively with the states ... to enforce their own laws against such deceptive business practices.
 The states have broad and powerful authority to regulate in this arena."

-Under the CDA, platforms are ordinarily not liable for users' defamatory or otherwise problematic posts, while publishers that actively shape content do face liability.
+Under the CDA, platforms are ordinarily not liable for users' defamatory or otherwise problematic posts, while publishers that actively shape and create content do face liability.
 (Copyright law, which has a strong constitutional foundation, ordinarily does require sites like Twitter to remove offending content, or face liability.)

-Trump's order would instruct the federal government to interpret and apply that legislation, as agencies typically do when laws give them that flexibility.
-The White House had discussed a social media executive order for the past several months, and lawmakers have increasingly sought CDA reforms.
+The CDA, which was drafted in the Internet's early stages to guard against offensive material while also encouraging an open Internet, states: "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider. ...
+No provider or user of an interactive computer service shall be held liable on account of ... any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected."

+Although the "good faith" standard is ambiguous, UCLA law professor Eugene Volokh has noted that some case law suggests that "blocking material ostensibly because it's offensive but really because it's from your business rival might well be seen as being not in good faith," while "blocking material that you really do think is offensive to many of your users (much like sexually themed or excessively violent or harassing material is offensive to many of your users) seems to be quite consistent with good faith."

+Volokh, for his part, argued that while there could be an argument that providers act in "bad faith" when they remove content they don't truly find objectionable, it would be a nonstarter to argue that removing "offensive" content necessarily transforms a platform into a publisher.

+However, Trump made his position on the matter clear.
 "The choices that Twitter makes when it chooses to suppress, edit, blacklist, shadowban are editorial decisions, pure and simple," Trump said.
 "In those moments Twitter ceases to be a neutral public platform and they become an editor with a viewpoint."

-Fox News has not yet obtained a copy of the executive order, but the White House said it would make it available soon.
+Indeed, the executive order reads: "It is the policy of the United States to ensure that, to the maximum extent permissible under the law, this provision is not distorted to provide liability protection for online platforms that — far from acting in 'good faith' to remove objectionable content — instead engage in deceptive or pretextual actions (often contrary to their stated terms of service) to stifle viewpoints with which they disagree."

+"Section 230 was not intended to allow a handful of companies to grow into titans controlling vital avenues for our national discourse under the guise of promoting open forums for debate, and then to provide those behemoths blanket immunity when they use their power to censor content and silence viewpoints that they dislike," the order adds.

+"What they're doing is tantamount to monopoly, to taking over the airwaves."

+The White House had discussed a social media executive order for the past several months, and lawmakers -- including GOP Sens.
+Marco Rubio and Josh Hawley -- have increasingly sought CDA reforms.

-Trump pointed out that some Democrats agreed with him.
+On Thursday, Trump pointed out that some Democrats agreed with him.
 Former Vice President Biden, in a January interview with The New York Times, said that Section 230 “should be revoked, immediately should be revoked” because Facebook “is propagating falsehoods they know to be false, and we should be setting standards not unlike the Europeans are doing relative to privacy.”

 TWITTER EXEC IN CHARGE OF FACT-CHECKING MOCKED TRUMP SUPPORTERS, CALLED MCCONNELL 'BAG OF FARTS'